martin-rdz/ARLreader/README.md

 Currently only wokring for the GDAS1 assimilation data (<https://www.ready.noaa.gov/gdas1.php>), which is also available from ARL (<ftp://arlftp.arlhq.noaa.gov/pub/archives/gdas1>).
 A more extensive description of the format is provided in: [Things to know when working with the ARL binary fomat](working_with_ARLformat.md)

+Currently only GDAS1 and the profiles of GDAS0p5 are working.

 ### Usage